I’ve been thinking about

 wooden splinters on fluffy grass.

-A single translucent wing of a butterfly,
+A single translucent wing of a butterfly, a dandelion’s petal.

 Strength amidst delicacy,

 and those who dare to abuse them both.

 Society can be a space so unkind where

 words wielded as weapons rain down upon shields of stilted smiles.

 It is time for people to remember

 there are thorns on the stems of roses.

 30 grams icing sugar

 pinch of salt